 NFR Live Online on Social Media

-One increasingly popular method of viewing live events comes in the form of social media viewing.
+One increasingly popular method of viewing NFR live stream comes in the form of social media viewing.
 The way this typically works is through an individual using their mobile device to live stream the event to a social media platform of their choosing.
 The most popular platforms for this method are as follows:

 The most popular video-sharing site on the planet has historically built its name upon uploaded videos.
 However, the site now allows live-streaming capabilities, making it perfect for free viewing of live events such as NFR, as long as a streaming user can be found.